stepci/stepci/README.md

 As an open-source project, we welcome contributions from the community.
 If you are experiencing any bugs or want to add some improvements, please feel free to open an issue or pull request

-## Pro Plan
+## Support Plan

-Get Pro-level functionality, support (with SLA), onboarding, custom features and plugins.
+Get Pro-level support with SLA, onboarding, prioritized feature-requests and bugfixes.

 [→ **Learn more**](https://stepci.com/#pricing)